VMware Backup Schedule | Automated Snapshot & File Backup

 How can you create a VMware ESXi backup schedule

-However, if you can access to vCenter Server (fully replaces vSphere Data Protection since vSphere 6.7), there are still options available for similar goals: If you only need some temporary restore points, you can create a scheduled task of snapshots (Method 1); Or you can use the built-in backup feature to schedule file-based backups (Method 2).
+If you only need some temporary restore points, you can create a scheduled task of snapshots for ESXi (Method 1); Or you can use the vCenter Backup Schedule feature to create automated file-based backups (Method 2).

 If you don't have a vCenter Server or would prefer to create image-based backups that can restore entire VMs, you may need a specialized VM backup solution (Method 3) for better support.

 In this article, I will introduce you how to create a VMware backup schedule in these 3 ways.

 Although VMware snapshots and clones cannot replace backups, they are still convenient and effective features for protecting VM data.
 VMware ESXi Scheduled Tasks feature allows you to setup recurring snapshots or clone scheduled tasks.
 But one task can only correspond to one object.
 You need to create separate tasks for each VM.

 In the following, I will elaborate on the procedure to create VMware ESXi scheduled backup (snapshot).